PreethiPantangi/Gentopia-Mason-Preethi/README.md

 # Gentopia-Mason

-**IMPORTANT NOTICE: This code repository was adapted from [Gentopia.AI](https://github.com/Gentopia-AI) to support Mason Activities.**
+**IMPORTANT NOTICE: This code repository was adapted from [Gentopia-Mason](https://github.com/LittleYUYU/Gentopia-Mason/) to support Mason Activities.**

-Author: Ziyu Yao (ziyuyao@gmu.edu)
+Author: Preethi Pantangi (spantang@gmu.edu)
-Copyright and license should go to Gentopia.AI.
+Copyright and license should go to Gentopia-Mason.

 ## Installation 💻
 First, clone this repository:
 ```
 git clone git@github.com:LittleYUYU/Gentopia-Mason.git
-cd Gentopia-Mason
+cd Gentopia-Mason-Preethi
 ```
 Next, we will create a virtual environment and install the library:
 ```